cooshal/hawtio-cellar/README.md

 # hawtio-cellar-demo

+A basic demonstration to build a simple plugin for hawtio.

-This plugin provides Cellar for Hawtio.
+[Note]: This is for demonstration purposes.

 ## Install development tools